Germany balks at Tillerson call for more European NATO spending

 QUESTIONS OVER U.S. COMMITMENT

-Tillerson did however offer assurances of Washington's commitment to NATO during his brief stop in Brussels, although U.S. officials said he did not have time for one-on-one meetings, which are customary during such gatherings.
+Tillerson did, however, offer assurances of Washington's commitment to NATO during his brief stop in Brussels, where he did not hold one-on-one meetings with countries, which is customary during such gatherings.

 His initial decision to skip his first meeting with NATO foreign ministers had added to questions about the Trump administration's commitment.
 The meeting was later rescheduled and he attended on Friday.